WaelOGC/futureSelfapp/SERVICES.md

 ## Service Overview

-This document serves as the **Product Catalog** for the five AI-powered services that comprise the Future Self Multi-Service AI Suite.
-Each service is designed to provide unique value to users through cutting-edge AI technology.
+This document serves as the **Product Catalog** for the five AI Services that comprise the FutureSelfApp platform.
+Each AI Service is designed to provide unique value to users through cutting-edge AI technology.

 ---